bf6-portal-contrib/bf6-portal-contrib/packages/arms-race/README.md

 Features:

+- Fix losing weapons on execution
+- Fix taking kits from the floor
 - Improve scoreboard with custom leveling
 - Improve sound effects when leveling up
 - Improve notifications for new players taking the lead